Neural Ray-Tracing: Learning Surfaces and Reflectance for Relighting and View Synthesis: Related Work

-Ray-tracing has been extensively studied with the goal of reproducing photorealistic imagery~\cite{PBRT3e} using physically-based techniques.
-Inverting the rendering function gives us a framework known as inverse rendering, which is used to estimate scene compositions and parameters for a given set of input images.
-Recently, differentiable rendering has gained significant interest through frameworks implementing the forward rendering operations in a differentiable manner, so that backpropagation can be applied to optimize over some loss over the whole rendering pipeline~\cite{NimierDavidVicini2019Mitsuba2,nimier2020radiative,zhang2020path}.
-While these efforts demonstrate promising results, this inversion faces great challenges.
+Ray-tracing has been extensively studied with the goal of generating photorealistic imagery using the rendering equation~\cite{PBRT3e}.
+Inverting the rendering equation is used to estimate scene compositions and parameters from a given set of input images.
+Recently, differentiable path-tracing has gained significant interest through frameworks implementing the forward rendering operations in a differentiable manner, so that backpropagation can be applied to optimize over some loss over the rendering pipeline~\cite{NimierDavidVicini2019Mitsuba2,nimier2020radiative,zhang2020path}.
+While these efforts demonstrate promising results, this inversion still faces great challenges.
 One of the central problems is the conventional representation of shape and reflectance.
 Shapes are commonly represented as a mesh in existing rendering approaches, imposing non-differentiable geometric discontinuity.
-While different approaches have been proposed to tackle this problem~\cite{henderson2020leveraging}, it is still an open challenge to effectively and efficiently invert transport using existing mesh representations.
-Similarly, analytic reflectance models do not facilitate learning via gradient-based optimization, often due to discontinuities over lighting or low-likelihood of sampling specular highlights.
+While different approaches have been proposed to tackle this problem~\cite{henderson2020leveraging}, it is still an open challenge to effectively and efficiently invert transport using the previous scene representations often used for forward rendering.
+Similarly, analytic reflectance models do not facilitate effective learning via gradient-based optimization, often due to discontinuities over lighting or low-likelihood of sampling specular highlights.
+In this work, we aim to inherit the benefits of physically-based ray tracing by using its integration and sampling schemes and the differentiable neural scene representations of shape and reflectance.